brochure design tips

 Most of the B2B companies are using a matte finish on their brochures, as it looks more professional and distinguished.

-On the other hand, retail companies have a tendency of using glossy finishes because they make the images of the product to stand out more.
+On the other hand, retail companies have a tendency to use glossy finishes because they make the images of the product stand out more.

 Finally, you should not shy away from brochure design services that a professional can do because of pricing.